 Columns are vertical structural elements used in transmitting floor load to a lower level or to the substructure.
 As a result, their stability and structural resistance are of major importance in the integrity of a structure.
 In buildings, columns are usually classified as either slender, short, or intermediate.

 Based on the loading they are subjected to, columns can be described as being axially loaded (subjected to axial load only), uniaxially loaded (subjected to axial load and bending moment in one direction), or biaxially loaded (subjected to axial load and bending in two directions).

-While the procedure for design of columns is well known by structural engineers, the process of constructing columns on site to achieve what is in the drawing is another different challenge altogether.
-The success and accuracy of any building has something to do with the setting out.
-In this post, we are going to briefly describe the procedures of setting out columns from the foundation and from the floor slab using locally available construction tools.
+While the procedure for the design of columns is well known by structural engineers, the process of constructing columns on site to achieve what is in the drawing is another different challenge altogether.
+The success and accuracy of any building have something to do with the setting out.
+In this article, we are going to briefly describe the procedures for setting out columns from the foundation and from the floor slab using locally available construction tools.

 Let us briefly review this process.

-Suggestions on improving this post is welcome, and will be incorporated.
+Suggestions on improving this article are welcome and will be incorporated.